All Products

 image

-2. Run the following commands to go to the root directory and identify which directory consumes the largest amount of disk space:
+2. Run the following command to go to the root directory and identify which directory consumes the largest amount of disk space:

 sudo du -sh /* | sort -rh | head -n 10

 The following command output is returned.
-As shown in the figure, the /home directory consumes the largest space.
-Therefore, check which file or directory in the /home directory occupies the largest space.
-Perform the following operations based on actual scenarios.
+As shown in the figure, the /home directory consumes the largest amount of disk space.
+Therefore, check which file or directory in the /home directory occupies the largest amount of disk space.
+Perform the following operations based on your business requirements.

 image